 Student retention, graduates, transfer rates and performance on professional examinations provide a comprehensive picture of the college's success in accomplishing its mission to provide quality education that prepares a diverse student population to enter the job market, transfer to senior colleges and universities, and achieve their professional and personal goals.
-For the past two years, the college's overall retention rate has closely mirrored the national rate for two-year colleges (7.1-1).
+For the past two years, the college's overall retention rate has closely mirrored the national rate for two-year colleges (7.1-1) but for 2010-11 the gap has increased by 3.5percent.
 While the number of graduates has trended upward for most two-year colleges, national comparisons indicate that MTC continues to exceed both the median and 75th percentile for its peers (7.1-2 and 7.1-3) based on IPEDS data.
-Graduates of the college exceed the CHE performance funding benchmark for the percentage that pass professional licensure examinations on the first-attempt (7.1-4) and either exceed, or are comparable to the South Carolina average pass rates (7.1-6) on professional licensure examinations.
+Graduates of the college exceed the CHE performance funding benchmark for the percentage that pass professional licensure examinations on the first-attempt (7.1-4) and either exceed, or are comparable to the South Carolina average pass rates (7.1-6) on professional licensure examinations for selected health science programs.